 Jumping rope is a vigorous and effective cardiovascular exercise.
 Many athletes jump rope as a warm-up or as part of their workout routine.
 Jumping rope can be done just about anywhere.
-Plus, it can burn over 600 calories an hour.
+Plus, it can burn up to 500 calories an hour.

-Decide if you want beads covering your rope.
+- Decide if you want beads covering your rope.
 Adding plastic, rectangular beads adds weight to your rope, making it easier to swing.
 It also makes a noise each time it hits the ground, which can make it easier to count.
 You can buy beads at a craft store.

-Measure the length of the rope.
+- Measure the length of the rope.
 A good rule of thumb is for a jump rope to be twice as long as the distance from your feet to your armpits.
 Stand on the center of the rope with both feet and pull each side up to your armpits.
 Cut the rope on each side.

-Add a plastic handle to each end of the jump rope.
+- Add a plastic handle to each end of the jump rope.
 You can buy handles at craft stores, or you can cut a 4- to 5-inch piece of 1/2-inch PVC pipe.
 You can also buy weighted handles from a sporting goods store, which will make turning the rope feel heavier, so you get a more challenging workout for your upper body.
 Secure each end with a strong knot.

-Test the jump rope.
+- Test the jump rope.
 It should feel comfortable and easy to move.
 If you keep tripping over it, it may be too long.
 You can easily adjust the length by untying the knot and shortening the rope.